-Devon has a wealth of fabulous pubs – most of them welcoming your furry friend to join you while you tuck into delicious Devon fare (much of it locally sourced from nearby farms) and sit besides roaring log fires after a bracing walk with your dog by your side.
+Devon has a wealth of fabulous pubs – most of them welcoming your furry friend to join you while you tuck into delicious Devon fare (much of it locally sourced from nearby farms) and sit beside roaring log fires after a bracing walk with your dog by your side.

 The Pig on the Hill, Westward Ho.